baedrik/SCRT-sealed-bid-auction/WALKTHROUGH.md

     ReturnAll {},
 }
 ```
-Your contract will define a `HandleMsg` enum to describe all the execute messages (and their required parameters) that your contract implements.  `#[serde(rename_all = "snake_case")]` renames the camel case "RetractBid" to "retract_bid", which is the name that would be used in the "tx compute execute" command.
+Your contract will define a `HandleMsg` enum to describe all the execute messages (and their required parameters) that your contract implements.  `#[serde(rename_all = "snake_case")]` renames camel case, i.e. "RetractBid" becomes "retract_bid", which is the name that would be used in the "tx compute execute" command.
 ```rust
    Receive {
         /// address of person or contract that sent the tokens that triggered this Receive